MarkhamLee/internet-and-iot-data-platform/IoT/esp32_device_setup/esp32_store_wifi_general_creds/readme.md

 ### Key Steps

+There are two different approaches for storing environmental variables:

+#### Variables in your local environment

 1) Add the environmental variables you want to store on the ESP32 to your local environment.
 2) Add the variable names to the platformio.ini file as per the below, notice the "-D" you need to put in front of the environmental varible name, with no spaces, it's similar to using "$VAR_NAME" in Linux.